Why WAMS Asks for Vehicle Details

 • Different infotainment architectures (HMI, CSM, Global A, Global B)

-• Camera systems and processing modules
+• Camera systems and related processing modules

-• Safety, driver assistance, and regulatory configurations
+• Safety, driver assistance, and regulatory feature variations

 Programming Is Not Generic — It Is VIN-Specific

-You are purchasing:
+You are also purchasing:

 • VIN-specific programming